sisrfeng/pytorch.github.io/_get_started/pytorch.md

 ## Overview

-Introducing PyTorch 2.0, our first steps toward the next generation 2-series release of PyTorch.
+Introducing PyTorch 2.0,
+our first steps toward the next generation 2-series release of PyTorch.
 Over the last few years we have innovated and iterated from PyTorch 1.0 to the most recent 1.13 and moved to the newly formed PyTorch Foundation, part of the Linux Foundation.

-PyTorch’s biggest strength beyond our amazing community is that we continue as a first-class Python integration, imperative style, simplicity of the API and options.
-PyTorch 2.0 offers the same eager-mode development and user experience, while fundamentally changing and supercharging how PyTorch operates at compiler level under the hood.
+PyTorch’s biggest strength beyond our amazing community is that we continue as a first-class Python integration, imperative style, (而非functional programming style?) simplicity of the API and options.
+PyTorch 2.0 offers the same eager-mode development and  user experience, while fundamentally changing and supercharging how PyTorch operates at ¿compiler level¿ under the hood.
 We are able to provide faster performance and support for Dynamic Shapes and  Distributed.

 Below you will find all the information you need to better understand what PyTorch 2.0 is, where it’s going and more importantly how to get started today (e.g., tutorial, requirements, models, common FAQs).
 There is still a lot to learn and develop but we are looking forward to community feedback and contributions to make the 2-series better and thank you all who have made the 1-series so successful.

 ## PyTorch 2.x: faster, more pythonic and as dynamic as ever

+Today,
-Today, we announce `torch.compile`, a feature that pushes PyTorch performance to new heights and starts the move for parts of PyTorch from C++ back into Python.
-We believe that this is a substantial new direction for PyTorch -- hence we call it 2.0. `torch.compile` is a fully additive (and optional) feature and hence 2.0 is 100% backward compatible by definition.
+we announce `torch.compile`,
+a feature that pushes PyTorch performance to new heights and starts the move for parts of PyTorch ¿from C++ back into Python¿.
+We believe that this is a substantial new direction for PyTorch -- hence we call it 2.0.
+`torch.compile` is a fully additive (and optional)  feature and hence 2.0 is ¿100% backward compatible¿ by  definition.

 Underpinning `torch.compile` are new technologies -- TorchDynamo, AOTAutograd, PrimTorch and TorchInductor.

 - **TorchDynamo** captures PyTorch programs safely using Python Frame Evaluation Hooks and is a significant innovation that was a result of 5 years of our R&D into safe graph capture

 * **AOTAutograd** overloads PyTorch’s autograd engine as a tracing autodiff for generating ahead-of-time backward traces.

+- **PrimTorch**
-- **PrimTorch** canonicalizes ~2000+ PyTorch operators down to a closed set of ~250 primitive operators that developers can target to build a complete PyTorch backend.
+    canonicalizes ~2000+ PyTorch operators down to a closed set of ~250 primitive operators that developers can target to build a complete PyTorch backend.
 This substantially lowers the barrier of writing a PyTorch feature or backend.

 - **TorchInductor** is a deep learning compiler that generates fast code for multiple accelerators and backends.
     For NVIDIA GPUs, it uses OpenAI Triton as a key building block.

+TorchDynamo,
+AOTAutograd,
+PrimTorch and
-TorchDynamo, AOTAutograd, PrimTorch and TorchInductor are written in Python and support dynamic shapes (i.e. the ability to send in Tensors of different sizes without inducing a recompilation), making them flexible, easily hackable and lowering the barrier of entry for developers and vendors.
+TorchInductor are written in Python and support dynamic shapes (i.e.  the ability to send in Tensors of different sizes without inducing a recompilation), making them flexible, easily hackable and lowering the barrier of entry for developers and  vendors.

 To validate these technologies, we used a diverse set of 163 open-source models across various machine learning domains.
-We built this benchmark carefully to include tasks such as Image Classification, Object Detection, Image Generation, various NLP tasks such as Language Modeling, Q&A, Sequence Classification, Recommender Systems and Reinforcement Learning.
+We built this benchmark carefully to include tasks such as Image Classification, Object Detection,
+Image Generation,

+various NLP tasks such as Language Modeling,
+Q&A,
+Sequence Classification,
+Recommender Systems and
+Reinforcement Learning.
 We separate the benchmarks into three categories:

 <ul style="margin: 1.5rem 0 1.5rem 0;">
   <li>46 models from <a href="https://github.com/huggingface/transformers" target="_blank">HuggingFace Transformers</a></li>
-  <li>61 models from <a href="https://github.com/rwightman/pytorch-image-models" target="_blank">TIMM</a>: a collection of state-of-the-art PyTorch image models by Ross Wightman</li>
+  <li>61 models from <a href="https://github.com/rwightman/pytorch-image-models" target="_blank">TIMM</a>:
+                          a collection of state-of-the-art PyTorch image models by Ross Wightman</li>
-  <li>56 models from <a href="https://github.com/pytorch/benchmark/" target="_blank">TorchBench</a>: a curated set of popular code-bases from across github</li>
+  <li>56 models from <a href="https://github.com/pytorch/benchmark/" target="_blank">TorchBench</a>: a curated精选 set of popular code-bases from across github</li>
 </ul>

 <!--